 Cyber barrier gestures

+Cyber-attacks have increased.
 The most effective protection to address these risks is to follow simple rules.
 Here are some cyber barrier gestures to keep in mind.

 Be extra vigilant with received e-mails (text messaging and calls too)